batty2021/Election_Analysis/README.md

    - Diana  DeGette
    - Rayon Anthony Doane
    -
- # The Candidates results were:
+ # The candidates achivements were:
-    - Charles Casper Stockham achived 23.0% of the vote, for a total of 85,213
+    - Charles Casper Stockham achived 23.0% of the vote, for a total of 85,213 votes
-    - Diana Degate brought about 73.8% of the vote, for a total of 272,892
+    - Diana Degate brought about 73.8% of the vote, for a total of 272,892 votes
     - Raymon Anthony Doane concluded  3.1% of the votes for a total of 11,606 votes

 # The County with the Largest voter turnout was: